agntcy/acp-spec/docs/README.md

 1. The server returns an event with updated message "Hello, how can I help"
 1. The server returns an event with updated message "Hello, how can I help you"
 1. The server returns an event with updated message "Hello, how can I help you today"
+1. The server closes the conenction because the output is complete

 ## Agent Manifest